typedb/typedb-web/web/README.md

-# Vaticle Website Pages
+# Vaticle Main Website Pages

-These pages were built using [React.js](https://reactjs.org/).
+The pages are built using [React.js](https://reactjs.org/).

 These instructions are for setting up a local development environment for the website pages.